A person centred approach

 Where I work

 I work from my home and provide a comfortable counselling room on the ground floor, located one and a half miles from Chesterfield town centre on a main bus route.
-If travelling by car, you can park it on the road in front of my property or on the drive.
+If travelling by car, you can park on the road in front of my property or on the drive.

-Please note that I offer discounted rates to Trainee Counsellors and people in receipt of Benefits.
+Please note that I offer discounted rates to Trainee Counsellors and people in receipt of benefits.

 Training, qualifications & experience

 - Certificate of Competency, Counselling for Depression, 2015

 - Post graduate Diploma in Professional Leadership and Management (Social Care and Health), 2011